 Pruning trees and shrubs is an important part of their maintenance.
-The proper cutting implements and technique are crucial to the plant’s overall health, prevention of disease, productivity and in building a strong structure.
+The proper cutting implements and techniques are crucial to the plant’s overall health, prevention of disease, productivity, and building of a strong structure.
 Good knowledge on how to employ thinning cuts to create the best scaffold and increase bud and flower manufacture not only enhances the appearance of the tree but also its vigor.
 The thinning of trees is especially important in mature specimens as well as in the formation of sturdy young trees.

 What are Thinning Cuts?

 Pruning is generally the cutting away of malicious wood to increase airflow and bud formation.
 It is also used to remove dead wood and remove problem stems and branches.
 But what are thinning cuts?

 This is the selective removal of certain branches back to the branch collar to open the canopy but preserve the appearance of the tree.
 It doesn’t change the overall shape of the tree, but thinning tree branches does increase air circulation and light.
 This helps prevent certain diseases and infestations and boosts bud and fruit production.

 There are a few things to remember before starting on a pruning project.
 First, choose the right tool.